JethroPeng/GCDSS/README.md

 # GCDSS - Generalized Category Discovery in Semantic Segmentation

-Welcome to the official repository for the Generalized Category Discovery in Semantic Segmentation (GCDSS) project!
+Welcome to the official repository for the [Generalized Category Discovery in Semantic Segmentation (GCDSS)](https://arxiv.org/abs/2311.11525) project!

 ## Overview

 This repository contains the code implementation for GCDSS.
 We are currently in the process of organizing and refining the codebase to make it more user-friendly.
+This work is led by [Dr. Xin Tan (ECNU)](https://tanxincs.github.io/).

 ## Status: Code Not Yet Released